 The respondent wanted to take the train from Vinkovci (HR) to Zagreb (HR).
 She was already sitting in the train when an officer watched her from the outside.
 The respondent inferred that the officers must have been in the train station because they had caught around 10 Arabic speaking people on a goods-train previously [45.300082, 18.802153].
 They were holding the people-on-the-move in the train station while searching the other trains.

 After the officer had looked at her for 5 minutes he went inside the train and asked for her documents.
-When she respondent that she did not have any, he took her to a van used for push-backs and forced her inside.
+When she responded that she did not have any, he took her to a van and forced her inside.
 When she was inside she knocked on the front and told the officers that she wanted to seek asylum in Croatia.
 She said she was more than 35 km into the country and that they would have to give her asylum.
 She also said, she has documents that she is chronically sick and that she did not feel well in that moment.
 She was afraid of having a heart attack.

 One officer came to the back of the van and let her out.
 She showed her documents and said she has diabetes and uses insulin as well as a spray for her heart disease.
 She expressed her intention to claim asylum again.
 The officer responded by taking all the documents and throwing them on the floor as well as taking her bag and emptying it.
 There was no insulin in there but her heart spray.
 The respondent described that the officer then threw everything back into the van and insulted her in Croatian.
 The respondent repeated her asylum claims and expressed the illegality of the officers’ actions.
 The officer told her something along the lines of “shut up” in Croatian and forced her back into the van.
 This incident happened in front of the train station with civilians watching.